Chronic pain: Pathophysiology

 Continuous pressure on the spine can destroy the intervertebral disc and cause the sciatic nerve to actively produce pain.

 The mechanism of continuous activation and transmission of pain messages, leads the body to an activity to relieve pain (a mechanism to prevent damage in the body), this action causes the release of prostaglandin and increase the sensitivity of that part to stimulation; Prostaglandin secretion causes unbearable and chronic pain.
 Under persistent activation, the transmission of pain signals to the dorsal horn may produce a pain wind-up phenomenon.
 This triggers changes that lower the threshold for pain signals to be transmitted.
 In addition, it may cause non-nociceptive nerve fibers to respond to, generate, and transmit pain signals.
 Researchers believe that the nerve fibers that cause this type of pain are group C nerve fibers; these fibers are not myelinated (have low transmission speed) and cause long-term pain.

 These changes in neural structure can be explained by neuroplasticity.
 When there is chronic pain, the somatotopic arrangement of the body (the distribution view of nerve cells) is abnormally changed due to continuous stimulation and can cause allodynia or hyperalgesia.
 (Note: The continuous sending of messages from one body part causes its somatotopic area to become larger than the normal state, and the brain of the area attaches more and abnormal energy and importance to the tissue stimuli of that part of the body.)
 In chronic pain, this process is difficult to reverse or stop once established.
 EEG of people with chronic pain showed that brain activity and synaptic plasticity change as a result of pain, and specifically, the relative activity of beta wave increases and alpha and theta waves decrease.

 Inefficient management of dopamine secretion in the brain can act as a common mechanism between chronic pain, insomnia and major depressive disorder and cause its unpleasant side effects.
 Astrocytes, microglia and satellite glial cells also lose their effective function in chronic pain.
 Increasing the activity of microglia, changing microglia networks, and increasing the production of chemokines and cytokines by microglia may exacerbate chronic pain.
 It has also been observed that astrocytes lose their ability to regulate the excitability of neurons and increase the spontaneous activity of neurons in pain circuits.

-Disease associations

-Some diseases such as diabetes, shingles, phantom limb pain, hypertension, and stroke play a role in the formation of chronic pain.

-Chronic pain is associated with fibromyalgia.